slorek/network_rail/README.md

 Or install it yourself as:

-    $ gem install national_rail
+    $ gem install network_rail

 ## Pre-Requisites

 ### Register an account

-You must first register an account on the [National Rail Data Feeds](https://datafeeds.networkrail.co.uk) web site.
+You must first register an account on the [Network Rail Data Feeds](https://datafeeds.networkrail.co.uk) web site.
 The user name and password you choose will be used for authenticating with the service via the gem.

 The service supports only a limited number of users, so you will need to wait for your account status to change to 'Active' before you can use the gem.
-You will be e-mailed by National Rail when this happens.
+You will be e-mailed by Network Rail when this happens.

 If you do no access the data feeds for for 30 days, your account may switch to an 'Inactive' state, which will prevent you accessing the feeds.

 ### Subscribe to feeds

-Once you're in, you need to subscribe to feeds on the [National Rail Data Feeds](https://datafeeds.networkrail.co.uk) web site in order to be able to receive them.
+Once you're in, you need to subscribe to feeds on the [Network Rail Data Feeds](https://datafeeds.networkrail.co.uk) web site in order to be able to receive them.

 ## Quick Start

-First set your National Rail user name and password:
+First set your Network Rail user name and password:

-    NationalRail.configure do |config|
+    NetworkRail.configure do |config|
       config.user_name = YOUR_EMAIL_ADDRESS
       config.password  = YOUR_PASSWORD
     end